Kkumar-20/Data_Scientist/Regression Algorithm.md

-List of regression algorithms in Machine Learning Linear Regression
+List of regression algorithms in Machine Learning
-Ridge Regression
+- Linear Regression
-Neural Network Regression
+- Ridge Regression
-Lasso Regression
+- Neural Network Regression
-Decision Tree Regression
+- Decision Tree Regression
-Random Forest
+- Random Forest
-KNN Model
+- KNN Model
-Support Vector Machines (SVM)
+- Support Vector Machines (SVM)
-Gausian Regression
+- Gausian Regression
-Polynomial Regression
+- Polynomial Regression
 - - Linear regression algorithm is used if the labels are continuous, like the number of flights daily from an airport, etc. The representation of linear regression is y = b*x + c.
 - - Ridge Regression : If only one independent variable is being used to predict the output, it will be termed as a linear regression ML algorithm.
 - - Neural Network Regression : Each node in a neural network has a respective activation function that defines the output of the node based on a set of inputs.
 The last activation function can be manipulated to change a neural network into a regression model.